Keeping Critical Spaces Clean

 Health Risks from Steel Mill Dust

 Steel mills produce metal dust that contains a mixture of large and small particles.
-The exact components of the dust depends on the type of steel and the process.
+The exact components of the dust depend on the type of steel and the process.
 In general, the most common metal is iron, followed by carbon, lime, zinc, manganese, calcium, and silicon, but the dust often includes metals such as lead, arsenic, and cobalt which are highly toxic1.
 The Material Safety Data Sheet for steel mill electric arc furnace dust warns that inhalation can cause allergic reactions, cancer, lung damage, weakness, personality changes, kidney damage, and problems with the brain and nervous system.